mateussouzaweb/vine/README.md

 - Very small memory usage.
 - Full async (everything can be asynchronous).
+- Optimized selector with context.
 - Event delegation by default.
-- Hookable and extendable system.
 - Components with `mount`, `render` and `destroy` events.
-- State management and events for components.
+- State and template management for components.
+- Support to build observable event system.
-- Template engine with IF/ELSE and FOR loops.
+- Template parse engine with IF/ELSE and FOR loops.
-- Route library.
+- Route handling library.
 - HTTP request library.
-- Local and session storage library.
-- Easy multi-components communication in a same element.

 ## Usage

-Simple put the distribution file in your project and start coding:
+Just put the distribution file in your project and start coding:

 ```html
 <script src="vanilla.min.js"></script>